JohnSilentHill/fakeshot_roulette/detailed_todo.md

 As for what you do with this money... nothing.
 It's sort of useless in Buckshot Roulette but there is a double or nothing mode where new items are added.

 As of now, I don't plan on changing the item pool based on if it's double or nothing, but this may come later down the line once the main game is 100% complete.

+## 3. Misc Items

+### Inverter

+This is kind of difficult actually.
+I'm having trouble syncing the changed polarity with the yourTurn function since they're disconnected.

+I might have to make the shell generation a global function rather than a local function each time the preGame function is called.